FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 As I mentioned, my goal with building was to find a team that allowed me to bring Torkoal a lot and win with her, so I started with a team from one of the winningest guys out there: Wolfey Glick.

-He put out [a video about a Mega Pyroar team](https://www.youtube.com/watch?v=4ozQrSHlFWw) which seemed interesting; it had a compelling **fast mode** leveraging Mega Pyroar’s exceptional speed stat, as well as Vileplume’s convenient ability to be exactly 2 points faster than the fastest Pokemon in the game while Sun was active.
-But it still had a solid **Trick Room backbone**, which is a style that I do enjoy playing quite a lot, despite my jeering comment about it in the opening paragraph.
+He put out [a video about a Mega Pyroar team](https://www.youtube.com/watch?v=4ozQrSHlFWw) which seemed interesting; it had a **compelling fast mode** which leveraged Mega Pyroar’s exceptional speed stat, as well as Vileplume’s convenient ability to be exactly 2 points faster than the fastest Pokemon in the game while Sun was active.
+And it still had a **solid Trick Room backbone**, which is a style that I *do* enjoy playing quite a lot, despite what my jeering comment about it in the opening paragraph may have you believe.

 Both modes leveraged Torkoal's Sun-setting power and thus aligned with my stated goal, so these seemed like great options and a recipe for success!